jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/03-Pushing-and-Pulling.md

 Common times people pull:
 - Before beginning to work on the repository for the day.
-- If in a branch with a team, Whenever a push is made from another team member.
+- Whenever a push is made from another team member on the same branch.

 It is best to always pull before starting work and push everytime finishing work.